Lipschitz-Regularized Critics Lead to Policy Robustness Against Transition Dynamics Uncertainty: Introduction

-Motivated by SC-MDP and Lipschitz regularization, this work addresses two questions: \begin{itemize} \item How sensitive is robust RL policy stability to the method for approximating the value function's local minimum? \item Does learning Lipschitz-regularized critic networks enhance policy robustness against transition dynamics uncertainty? \end{itemize} In this work, we propose PPO-PGDLC, a framework shown in Fig. \ref{fig:front-page} that combines PGD-based worst-case value estimation with a LC in the PPO~\cite{schulman2017proximal} framework.
+In this work, we propose PPO-PGDLC, a framework shown in Fig. \ref{fig:front-page} that combines PGD-based worst-case value estimation with an LC in the PPO~\cite{schulman2017proximal} framework.
 The PGD component approximates the robust Bellman operator by explicitly searching for adversarial states within a bounded uncertainty set, while the Lipschitz regularization constrains the critic’s gradients to prevent overreaction to local perturbations and to stabilize policy updates.
 Together, these mechanisms produce a principled and computationally tractable formulation of robust RL that connects the theoretical guarantees of SC-MDP with practical actor–critic learning.
 Extensive experiments on classic control benchmarks and real quadrupedal locomotion demonstrate that PPO-PGDLC improves both robustness to transition perturbations and action smoothness relative to existing robust-RL baselines, offering new insight into how critic smoothness contributes to reliable sim-to-real transfer.

-\section{RELATED WORK}
+\section{Related Work}